yellowsink/ssst/README.md

 :thumbsup: okay sure

-code is a mess

-oh well, writing all your ui html is fun :)
+writing all your ui html is fun :)